Kurtinig an der Weinstraße

 As of 30 November 2010, it had a population of 646 and an area of 2.0 km2.

 Kurtinig borders the following municipalities: Margreid, Neumarkt, and Salorno.

 History

 Coat-of-arms

 The emblem is an argent embattled wall, with a portal, above an azure band in the lower half; an eight-pointed star on the left side and the crescent moon on the right, both of argent on a gules background, in the upper half.
-The embattled wall was built to protect the village from the flooding of the river Etsch; the star and the moon are a recall to the arms of the Lords of Appian which the village belonged.
+The embattled wall was built to protect the village from the flooding of the river Adige; the star and the moon are a recall to the arms of the Lords of Appian which the village belonged.

 Society

 Linguistic distribution

-According to the 2011 census, 68.67% of the population speak German, 31.15% Italian and 0.17% Ladin as first language.
+According to the 2024 census, 72.00% of the population speak German, 27.67% Italian and 0.33% Ladin as first language.